jjef-man/Learning-to-code/README.md

 #### Started learning HTML basics
 Went to freecodecamp for free coding guides and finished the first exercise "Building Cat Photo App"
-Watch Youtube videos and seen a lot of tutorials and guides in learning how to code

 ### June 25, 2024